 Tips for optimizing life jacket use:

-- Fasten and adjust all straps without making them too tight, make sure your child is comfortable
+- Fasten and adjust straps without making them too tight to ensure comfort

-Remember: A life jacket or PFD is no substitute for adult supervision.
-Children should be within arm’s reach and should be wearing a proper flotation device at all times.
+Remember a life jacket or PFD does not replace adult supervision.
+Children should be within arm’s reach and wearing a proper floatation device at all times.